 Nowadays, almost everything is done online, and we often send messages in the form of digital text.
 However, it is still important to learn about writing traditionally.
 Here’s why you need to give importance to learning about Korean writing.

-Being able to utilize handwritten Hangeul fonts and thus also read a local’s handwriting is another handy tool for when you’re in Korea.
+Being able to utilize a handwritten Hangul font and thus also read a local’s handwriting is another handy tool for when you’re in Korea.
 After all, you could be the master of speaking Korean, and all of that would be useless if you couldn’t read any written word!

 Why might handwritten Korean sometimes be difficult to interpret, then?
 When you write slowly and with focus on each stroke, of course, you’ll come out with handwritten text that could look eerily similar to printed text.

-Besides being useful to familiarize yourself with handwritten Hangul to interpret the text handwritten by others, it can also be fun to learn different fonts and techniques to write yourself.
-Once you’re comfortable enough, you’ll have ended up creating a style that expresses your own personality.
+Besides being useful to familiarize yourself with handwritten Hangul to interpret the text handwritten by others, it can also be fun to learn different Korean handwriting fonts and techniques to write yourself.
+Once you’re comfortable enough, you’ll have ended up creating a penmanship style that expresses your own personality.

 Also, handwritten text often looks more aesthetically pleasing than printed text, anyway, so why wouldn’t you want to master it?